Dumisani Zuma: Kaizer Chiefs

 with the first of his goals winning him the South African Premier Division Goal of the Month award for November 2019.

+Zuma received several internal suspensions while playing for the Kaizer Chiefs, and was ultimately fired.

+AmaZulu

+He spent one season with AmaZulu, who opted not to prolong his one-year contract.

+Moroka Swallows

+He moved on to Moroka Swallows, but the club faced major internal problems with players leading a strike.
+Moroka Swallows forfeited two league games.
+In January 2024, over 20 players were fired, including Zuma.

 International career

 Zuma has represented South Africa internationally at under-20 and under-23 levels.
 In July 2017, he earned his first senior cap for South Africa in a 1–0 African Nations Championship qualification victory over Botswana, before making a further two appearances for South Africa in August 2017.

 Style of play

 Zuma is primarily a winger but can also play as a striker.

 Personal life

 Zuma grew up supporting Kaizer Chiefs since the rest of his family also supported the club.
 His mother died in 2010 and his father died two years later in 2012.